Wilson A. Head

-Wilson A. Head (September 30, 1914 – October 7, 1993) was an American/Canadian sociologist and community planner known for his work in race relations, human rights and peace in the United States, Canada and other parts of the world.
+Wilson A. Head (September 30, 1914 – October 7, 1993) was an American and Canadian sociologist and community planner known for his work in race relations, human rights and peace in the United States, Canada and other parts of the world.

 Early life

 Wilson Adonijah Head was born on September 30, 1914, in Milner, Georgia.
 He "was the son of a Georgia sharecropper, Evander Head (1892–1925), and of Evelyn Whittle (1898–1981), the eldest of five children"; siblings Frank, Marvin, Glenn, and Minnie Head.
 He was of African American, Northern European, and Cherokee descent.
 He grew up in deep poverty in the small black community of Milner, near Atlanta.
 His father died when he was 11, but his mother stressed the importance of education, telling him he would have to be "twice as smart as whites to compete".
 "He was once fired from a job for glancing at a newspaper.
 His boss didn't think blacks should know how to read.
 His mother took in laundry but when Head delivered it to her white customers, white boys would throw bricks at him or jump him."
 Wilson worked to put himself through school, graduating from Booker T. Washington High School in 1933 and, after taking two years to work and save the fees, graduated from Tuskegee Institute, Tuskegee, Alabama, in 1940 with a Bachelor of Science in education, by which time he had been named in Who's Who Among Students in American Universities and Colleges, 1939–40.
 In his memoirs, A Life on the Edge: Experiences in Black and White in North America, Head describes the poverty and injustices to which Black people in the "Deep South" were subjected, and which he experienced in his youth.